mrknowitall95/vallin/5econtent/races.md

 ***Languages.*** You can speak, read, and write Common and one other language that you and your DM agree is appropriate for your character.

 ---

-## Firbolg

-- **Ability Scores.** Wisdom +2; Strength +1
-- **Size.** Medium
-- **Speed.** 30 ft.

-***Age.*** As humanoids related to the fey, firbolg have long lifespans.
-A firbolg reaches adulthood around 30, and the oldest of them can live for 500 years.

-***Size.*** Firbolg are between 7 and 8 feet tall and weigh between 240 and 300 pounds.
-Your size is Medium.

-***Firbolg Magic.*** You can cast *detect magic* and *disguise self* with this trait, using Wisdom as your spellcasting ability for them.
-Once you cast either spell, you can't cast it again with this trait until you finish a short or long rest.
-When you use this version of *disguise self*, you can seem up to 3 feet shorter than normal, allowing you to more easily blend in with humans and elves.

-***Hidden Step.*** As a bonus action, you can magically turn invisible until the start of your next turn or until you attack, make a damage roll, or force someone to make a saving throw.
-Once you use this trait, you can't use it again until you finish a short or long rest.

-***Powerful Build.*** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

-***Speech of Beast and Leaf.*** You have the ability to communicate in a limited manner with beasts and plants.
-They can understand the meaning of your words, though you have no special ability to understand them in return.
-You have advantage on all Charisma checks you make to influence them.

-***Languages.*** You can speak, read, and write Common, Elvish, and Giant.

----

-## Genasi (Air)

-- **Ability Scores.** Constitution +2; Dexterity +1
-- **Size.** Medium
-- **Speed.** 30 ft.

-***Age.*** Genasi mature at about the same rate as humans and reach adulthood in their late teens.
-They live somewhat longer than humans do, up to 120 years.

-***Alignment.*** Independent and self-reliant, genasi tend toward a neutral alignment.

-***Size.*** Genasi are as varied as their mortal parents but are generally built like humans, standing anywhere from 5 feet to over 6 feet tall.
-Your size is Medium.

-***Languages.*** You can speak, read, and write Common and Primordial.
-Primordial is a guttural language, filled with harsh syllables and hard consonants.

-***Unending Breath.*** You can hold your breath indefinitely while you're not incapacitated.

-***Mingle with the Wind.*** You can cast the *levitate* spell once with this trait, requiring no material components, and you regain the ability to cast it this way when you finish a long rest.
-Constitution is your spellcasting ability for this spell.

----

-## Genasi (Water)

-- **Ability Scores.** Constitution +2; Wisdom +1
-- **Size.** Medium
-- **Speed.** 30 ft., swim 30 ft.

-***Age.*** Genasi mature at about the same rate as humans and reach adulthood in their late teens.
-They live somewhat longer than humans do, up to 120 years.

-***Alignment.*** Independent and self-reliant, genasi tend toward a neutral alignment.

-***Size.*** Genasi are as varied as their mortal parents but are generally built like humans, standing anywhere from 5 feet to over 6 feet tall.
-Your size is Medium.

-***Languages.*** You can speak, read, and write Common and Primordial.
-Primordial is a guttural language, filled with harsh syllables and hard consonants.

-***Acid Resistance.*** You have resistance to acid damage.

-***Amphibious.*** You can breathe air and water.

-***Swim.*** You have a swimming speed of 30 feet.

-***Call to the Wave.*** You know the *shape water* cantrip.
-When you reach 3rd level, you can cast the *create or destroy water* spell as a 2nd-level spell once with this trait, and you regain the ability to cast it this way when you finish a long rest.
-Constitution is your spellcasting ability for these spells.

----

-## Changeling

-- **Ability Scores.** Choose one of: (a) Choose any +2; choose any other +1 (b) Choose three different +1
-- **Size.** Small/Medium
-- **Speed.** 30 ft.

-***Creature Type.*** You are a Fey.

-***Size.*** You are Medium or Small.
-You choose the size when you select this race.

-***Changeling Instincts.*** Thanks to your connection to the fey realm, you gain proficiency with two of the following skills of your choice: Deception, Insight, Intimidation, Performance, or Persuasion.

-***Shapechanger.*** As an action, you change your appearance and your voice.
-You determine the specifics of the changes, including your coloration, hair length, and sex.
-You can also adjust your height between Medium and Small.
-You can make yourself appear as a member of another race, though none of your game statistics change.
-You can't duplicate the appearance of an individual you've never seen, and you must adopt a form that has the same basic arrangement of limbs that you have.
-Your clothing and equipment aren't changed by this trait.

-You stay in the new form until you use an action to revert to your true form or until you die.

-***Languages.*** You can speak, read, and write Common and one other language that you and your DM agree is appropriate for your character.

----